triayusyifa/tpke2/README.md

-# tpke2
+# Made in Cornelius Alfredo a.k.a c0rz
-Tugas TP Mod 2
+Tugas TP Mod 2.